EdouardBERGE/rasm/README.md

 ## Rasm Z80 assembler

 Rasm was designed to be damn FAST and handle HUGE projects.
 On a modern machine, it can assemble millions of instructions in a blink of an eye.
 It's almost 30 times faster than the best alternatives.
+Rasm also runs on almost any platform : Linux, MacOS Intel or ARM, Windows 32 bits or 64 bits, MS-DOS and even MorphOS

 ## Integrated crunched sections